Housing and Property

 As a rule, no. Tenants who are respecting their responsibilities have a right to stay, even if the building’s owner changes.

-But a new owner who wants to subdivide, demolish or enlarge the rental unit or change its use can usually require a tenant to leave.
-The new owner can also take back the unit to live in it or to house certain family members there.
+But a landlord who wants to demolish a rental unit can usually require a tenant to leave.
+A landlord can also take back the unit to live in it or to house certain family members there.
 In these situations, the tenant might have a right to be compensated with money.
-To find out more, see our article Repossession of an Apartment or Eviction.

 Aside from these situations, nothing prevents a landlord from offering a tenant money to give up the right to stay.
 The tenant is free to accept or refuse.